reybrac/workout-tracker/README.md

 ## Project description:

 An app for a user to log multiple exercises in a workout on a given day.
+The user can view a graph of the last 7 exercises they have logged.

 ## Installation instructions: